axionbuster/grass/README.md

 ![Screenshot](demo/galaxies.png)

-Real-time n-body simulator that works on all major platforms and that which is reasonably, statistically accurate.
+Real-time n-body simulator that works on all major platforms and that which is (hopefully) reasonably, statistically accurate.

 *The project contains a fast bottom-up Barnes-Hut tree building routine.*